Poseidon4767/Eco-Commute-App/README.md

 4. Open a PR 🚀

 ### 📜 License
-GNU License – free to use, free to modify, just keep it open-source 💚
+GPL-3.0 License – free to use, free to modify, just keep it open-source 💚

 ### 👩‍💻 Team
-EcoCommute is built by students, for students – passionate about **tech + sustainability**.
+EcoCommute is built by students, for students – passionate about **tech + sustainability + low cost**.